MartinSkilleter/MartinSkilleter.github.io/index.md

 - [Deligne-Lusztig theory and character sheaves](./Deligne-Lusztig theory and character sheaves.pdf)
 - [Honours project video](./Honours project video.mp4)

-For a sample of my work, here are several projects I have completed under the supervision of researchers at the [Mathematical Sciences Institute](http://maths.anu.edu.au/):
+For further samples of my work, here are several projects I have completed under the supervision of researchers at the [Mathematical Sciences Institute](http://maths.anu.edu.au/):

 - [Inner product spaces in Lean](./Inner Product Spaces in Lean.pdf)
 - [Applications of persistent homology](./Applications of Persistent Homology.pdf)
 - [K-Theory of C*-algebras](./K-Theory of C-star Algebras.pdf)
 - [Invariants of finite groups](./Invariants of Finite Groups.pdf)

-You can also find a copy of my CV [here](./Martin Skilleter - Resume.pdf).
+You can also find a copy of my CV [here](./Martin Skilleter CV.pdf).